twknab/workout_tracker/readme.md

 - Red slivers on input fields (upper left and right corners)

 ### Feature Upgrades to Build:
+- Add categories to workout and update forms so other workouts than just strength training may be added.
+Here's a list: ['Strength Training', 'Endurance Training', 'Balance', 'Flexibility']

 - Add notes to a workout.

 - Add `Showing 31 to 40 of 57 records` to `View Workouts` page.